 KCLR96fm is the station licensed by the Broadcasting Authority of Ireland to provide a full local radio service to the people of Carlow and Kilkenny and we aim to deliver the best possible service to our listeners.
-We also aim to ensure that our programming is compliant with the requirements set out in the Broadcasting Act, 2009 and broadcasting codes published by the Broadcasting Authority of Ireland.
+We also aim to ensure that our programming is compliant with the requirements set out in the Broadcasting Act, 2009 other broadcasting codes published by Coimisiún na Meán.

 We welcome and will engage with all feedback, both negative and positive, from our listeners concerning any aspect of our service.

-KCLR96fm is obliged under the Broadcasting Act, 2009 to have in place a Code of Practice for handling complaints from our listeners.
+KCLR96fm is obliged under the Broadcasting Act, 2009 and the Online Safety & Media Regulation Act, 2022 to have in place a Code of Practice for handling complaints from our listeners.
 This Code of Practice sets out and explains our complaint process for listeners and ensures that we deal with complaints in an effective and efficient manner.
 It should be noted that the Code of Practice only relates to certain categories of complaints as detailed below.

 What can I complain about?

-If you have a complaint that does not fall under the categories set out in (i) to (iv) above, we would invite you to avail of our feedback/complaints facility at http://www.kclr96fm.com/complaints
+If you have a complaint that does not fall under the categories set out above, we would invite you to email your complaint to [email protected] to include

 If your complaint concerns alleged defamation, you should refer to the BAI Right of Reply.